My recommendation is that you will need a family law attorney if you need to file for an emergency custody order.

 - Temporary possession of and access to the children (possession schedule);

 - Which parent will be responsible for providing health insurance

 - Whether temporary injunctions need to be put in place

 Maintaining the Status Quo

-Often the court does not want to make any major changes to the parties lives by its Orders.
-An example of this would be the Court Ordering a party to maintain health insurance on the children.
+Often the court does not want to make any major changes to the parties' lives by its Orders.
+An example of this would be the Court Ordering a party to maintain health insurance for the children.